deniskyashif/blog/content/posts/2020-01-07-csharp-channels-part-3.md

 3. Bake in oven
 4. Put in a box

-Stages start executing as soon as their input is ready, e.g., when stage 2 adds toppings to pizza 1, stage 1 can prepare the dough for pizza 2, when stage 4 puts the baked pizza 1 in a box, stage 1 might be preparing the dough for pizza 3 and so on.
+Stages start executing as soon as their input is ready, that is, when stage 2 adds toppings to pizza 1, stage 1 can prepare the dough for pizza 2, when stage 4 puts the baked pizza 1 in a box, stage 1 might be preparing the dough for pizza 3 and so on.

 ## Implementing a Channel-based Pipeline

 Each pipeline starts with a generator method, which initiates jobs by passing it to the stages.
-The intermediate stages are also methods that run on separate threads.
+The intermediate stages are also methods that run concurrently.
 Channels serve as a transport mechanism between the stages.
 A stage takes a channel as an input, performs some work on each data item it asynchronously reads, and passes the result to an output channel.
 The purpose of a stage is to do one job and do it well.

 <img src="/images/posts/2020-01-07-csharp-channels-part3/pipeline-channels.png" />